Welcome to Antagonist at Work

 Leadership is not the elimination of antagonists.
 It is the discipline of naming them, aiming them, and preventing them from turning into scapegoats.

 The Antagonist at Work is rarely a person and almost always a force.
 At first glance, it may look appealing because who doesn’t appreciate stability, tradition, alignment, loyalty, and growth?
-But look closer and it may be quietly restraining the very progress you seek.
+But look closer, and it may be quietly restraining the very progress you seek.

 You can try to avoid it, bury it, or plan around it.
 But those efforts are futile.
 For those with the courage to face the opposition, the Antagonist becomes the driver of clarity, courage, and progress.
 Ignore it, and it will shape you anyway.
 Just without your consent.